deobald/david-eulogy/eulogy_003.md

 When they were together, the sisters were often tempted to dress the two boys in identical clothing.
 On one such occasion, the two-year-old cousins -- in matching outfits -- went on a shopping trip to a grocery store in Yorkton.
-Approaching the checkout counter, a smiling old Ukranian woman exclaimed "Oh, how adorable!" then proceded to ask: "Are they twins?"
+Approaching the checkout counter, a smiling old Ukranian woman exclaimed "Oh, how adorable!" then proceeded to ask: "Are they twins?"

 David was unforgettable as a two-year-old.
 At two, David did not walk.